 Real tennis rackets are required by the laws of the game to be made "almost entirely of wood.”

-Grays (UK, est. 1855), has a small factory, just outside of Cambridge, where a small team of skilled craftsmen have loyally produced real tennis rackets for many decades.
+Grays (est. 1855), has a small factory, just outside of Cambridge, where a long serving team of skilled craftsmen have loyally produced real tennis rackets for many decades.
 They are made from Willow staves and loops of Ash.

-Both manufacturers strengthen their rackets further (that is made more rigid) by adding layers of extremely strong laminate using leatheroid vulcanised fibre.
+Both manufacturers strengthen their rackets further (that is made more rigid) by adding layers of extremely strong laminate, such as leatheroid vulcanised fibre.
 Some players believe that it is graphite, but it is in fact made from paper (which is made from wood and therefore complies with the rules regarding rackets).

 Clothing for real tennis must be "predominantly white".
 In practice, members often leave coloured tops on during warmup on a cold day.
 While many play in collared shirts, plenty of people just wear T-shirts.
 As long as you stick to the "predominantly white" rule, it's really up to you.